-Way to Change Removal Policy for External Drives in Windows 10
+Way to Change Removal Policy for External Drives in Windows 11 and 10

-Here is how to change Removal Policy for External Drives in Windows 10 –
+Here is how to change Removal Policy for External Drives in Windows 11 or 10 –

 Step-1: Keep the Storage device with you and connect it with computer using any of the ports.

 Step-2: Press Win+E hotkey and open the File Explorer on screen.